DS-100/sp24-grad/gradproject.md

 #### Dataset Description

-The source dataset comes from https://huggingface.co/datasets/lmsys/chatbot_arena_conversations.
+The source dataset link is [here](https://huggingface.co/datasets/lmsys/chatbot_arena_conversations).
 The author describes the dataset as follows:

 > This dataset contains 33K cleaned conversations with pairwise human preferences.
 It is collected from 13K unique IP addresses on the Chatbot Arena from April to June 2023.
 Each sample includes a question ID, two model names, their full conversation text in OpenAI API JSON format, the user vote, the anonymized user ID, the detected language tag, the OpenAI moderation API tag, the additional toxic tag, and the timestamp.